elbereth/DragonUnPACKer/trunk/DragonUnPACKer/docs/core/source/README.txt

-Dragon UnPACKer 5.6.0 "Exedra" Source Code                      MPL open source by Alexande "Elbereth" Devilliers                                    15/10/2010
+Dragon UnPACKer 5.6.1 "Exedra-Benton" Source Code               MPL open source by Alexande "Elbereth" Devilliers                                    31/03/2011
 ===============================================================================

 This source code can be used and modified if following the Mozilla Public